 How do you describe groups of animals then?
 Do you say “some” dogs, “bunches” of flies?
-Try these ten collective nouns instead!
+Try these 10 common collective nouns instead.
 We often use the same collective noun for different types of groups.
 We might say a pack of wolves, but we could also say a pack of wild dogs or even a pack of rats!

 10 common group names for animals:

 - A pack of wolves (or dogs, rats, mules)

 - A swarm of bees (or termites, flies, butterflies)

 - A flock of sheep (or birds, goats)

 - A school of fish (or dolphins, whales)

 - A litter of kittens (or puppies, piglets, cubs)

 - A herd of deer (cows, antelope, buffalo)

 - A colony of ants (bats, penguins, rabbits)